YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    LOCK ^D:5

 This command attempts to LOCK ^D with a timeout of five seconds.
-If LOCK acquires the named resource before the timeout elapses, YottaDB/GT.M sets $TEST to 1 (TRUE).
-If LOCK fails to acquire the named resource before the timeout elapses, YottaDB/GT.M sets $TEST to 0 (FALSE).
+If LOCK acquires the named resource before the timeout elapses, YottaDB sets $TEST to 1 (TRUE).
+If LOCK fails to acquire the named resource before the timeout elapses, YottaDB sets $TEST to 0 (FALSE).

 ------------------
 Merge